Andrei Danilov (conductor): 2003-2005

 From 2003 to 2005 Danilov was an assistant conductor of the Caucasian Symphonic Orchestra at Mineralnye Vody and was also an Amadeus Chamber Orchestra's music director.
 Between 2003 and 2005 he was conductor of the Academic Symphonic Orchestra of Saint Petersburg and conducted an opening ceremony of the Spanish Music Festival the same year.
 In 2005 he began working with the Novosibirsk Opera and Ballet Theatre with which he had performances in France, South Korea, China, and Thailand in which he conducted such ballets as Igor Stravinsky's Apollo and Pulcinella as well as Ludwig Minkus's La Bayadère and Tchaikovsky's Serenade.

 2005-2009

 From 2005 to 2006 he made his first appearance in Moscow where he was a conductor of the State Academic Symphony Orchestra of the Russian Federation along with Yevgeny Svetlanov.
 In 2007 he performed Gustav Mahler's Symphony No. 2 at the Moscow Conservatory's great hall with Russian National Philharmonic Orchestra.
-From 2008 to 2009 he was a guest conductor at the Mikhailovsky Theatre and after he retired from there was awarded the Golden Mask award.
+He served as a guest conductor at the Mikhailovsky Theatre from 2008 to 2009; following his tenure there, he was awarded the Golden Mask.